AdobeDocs/commerce-operations.en/help/performance/application-server.md

 Enabling Application Server requires installation of the Open Swoole extension and a minor change to your deployment's Nginx configuration file to run this application server locally.

 ### Before you begin

+Complete these two tasks before enabling the `ApplicationServer` module:

 *  Configure Nginx